 On Jan.
 20, 2021 the Detroit Lions named Dan Campbell the franchise's new head coach.

-Campbell possesses 23 years of NFL experience, including 12 years as a coach and 11 as a player.
-In his first year as the Lions' head coach, Campbell helped instill a new culture built on grit, conviction and collaboration on and off the field.
-Upon arrival, Campbell assembled a proven coaching staff that included several former NFL players that brought a wealth of knowledge and passion to Detroit's roster.
+Campbell possesses 27 years of NFL experience, including 16 years as a coach and 11 as a player.
+Since his first year as the Lions' head coach, Campbell has helped instill a new culture built on grit, conviction and collaboration on and off the field.
+Upon arrival, Campbell assembled a proven coaching staff comprised of several former NFL players that have brought a wealth of knowledge and passion to Detroit's roster.

 In 2019, Campbell helped coach TE Jared Cook to a Pro Bowl berth in Cook's first season with the Saints.
 Cook established a career-high average for yards per reception (16.4) that season under Campbell, while fellow TE Josh Hill posted a career-high 25 receptions for 226 yards and three touchdowns.
 During the 2017 season, Campbell's group saw three different players make starts at tight end, while still helping produce the NFL's fifth-best rushing offense.